PaddlePaddle/Paddle/doc/design/ops/dist_train.md

 ### Challenges

-- It might be hard for the graph converter to cut a general graph (without any hint for which sub-graph is the optimizer).
-We may need to label which sub-graph inside the OP graph is the optimizer.
+- It might be hard for the graph converter to cut a general graph (without any hint for which subgraph is the optimizer).
+We may need to label which subgraph inside the OP graph is the optimizer.

 - It's important to balance the parameter shards of on multiple parameter server.
 If a single parameter is very big (some